 For those seeking a career working with computers and computing systems, a position as a computer and information systems manager could land them in a growing field with strong salary potential.

 The work of a computer and information systems manager can be complicated.
 However, those willing to secure the appropriate education and training can find themselves on the cutting edge of the technology industry.
 Given the growth in the industry, that could clearly be a good place to be.

 Career Outlook and Salary for Computer and Information Systems Managers

 Two areas, in particular, are expected to see rapid growth: cybersecurity across all industries; and information technology in the healthcare industry.
 Cybersecurity is an issue of acute importance to private and public organizations alike.
-The healthcare industry, meanwhile, is being pushed to switch to electronic records, meaning it needs to improve computer systems and electronic information management.
+The healthcare industry, meanwhile, is implementing information technology, meaning it needs to improve computer systems and electronic information management.

 Job Duties for a Computer and Information Systems Manager

 There are different types of computer and information systems managers, including chief information officers, information technology (IT) directors, chief technology officers and IT security managers.
 Responsibilities and duties for each title will vary.

 Generally speaking, computer and information systems managers implement and oversee computer-related activity within a company or organization.
 Working with top executives, they help determine the computing system needs for a company and then produce a plan to meet those needs.